Per- and Polyfluoroalkyl Substances (PFAS) Resource Center

 - Air and groundwater fate & transport modeling

-Our team stays up to date on the latest regulatory requirements and evolving treatment technologies for PFAS.
-We are here to help from forensic analyses to litigation.
+Our team stays up to date on the latest regulatory requirements, scientific literature, and rapidly evolving treatment technologies for PFAS.

 - Litigation Support